MildMax/Animator/README.md

 ------------------------------------------------

 --AnimationController interface--
 The AnimationController interface describes the method needed to run the the animation from the controller.
-Contains go() method.
+Contains doAnimation() method.

---go() method--
+--doAnimation() method--
 Sets up the view and the model to run the animation and then runs the animation.

 ------------------------------------------------